 - Lying to others

-When a behavioural addiction is present, it is not uncommon for the individual struggling to also suffer from mental health disorders, insomnia and paranoia.
+When a behavioural and drug addiction is present, it is not uncommon for the individual struggling to also suffer from mental health disorders, insomnia and paranoia.

 Treatment For Behavioural Addictions

-Just as there are many treatments available to treat drug and alcohol addictions, a wide range of treatments are available for behavioural addictions.
+There are many treatments available to treat drug and alcohol addictions, and dual diagnosis treatments are available for those with behavioural and drug addictions.

 When an individual enters our residential rehab for behavioural addiction treatment, we administer treatments including detoxification, rehabilitation, psychological therapy, well-being therapy and holistic therapy.

-These treatments not only help those struggling with behavioural addictions understand their addiction in greater detail, but they ensure that coping strategies can be developed by supporting those in recovery as they identify the causes of their addiction.
+These treatments not only help those struggling with dual addictions to understand their complex addiction in greater detail, but they ensure that coping strategies can be developed by supporting those in recovery as they identify the causes of their addiction.

 Dual Diagnosis Treatment For Behavioural Addictions